transferzero/api-documentation/_docs/collection-details.md

 Once the transaction is created the specified phone number will receive instructions on how to pay in the requested amount.

-Please note that Interpay GHS Mobile collections does not work with Vodafone Cash.
-Also if the customer does not have enough funds to pay the transaction they might not receive the payment prompt to their phone.
+Please note that for MTN Cash,if the customer does not have enough funds to pay the transaction they might not receive the payment prompt to their phone.
 In this case the transaction request should be re-sent, once the customer has confirmed they have enough funds.

 Once the payment has been successfully done a `transaction.paid_in` webhook will be sent out.